Low-dimensional quantum gases in curved geometries: Experimental status

 \subsection{Repulsive atomic mixtures}

 Also two-component quantum mixtures, obtained by confining together different atomic species, different isotopes, or different hyperfine states of the same atom, allow to study quantum gases in curved geometries.
-The basic idea is that two gases confined in a harmonic trap can separate in space forming a inner core of one species surrounded by a shell of the other species \cite{ho1996,pu1998}.
-There are two crucial aspects for observing the shell configuration: the first is being in the regime of phase separation, i.e. the interspecies repulsion $g_{\uparrow\downarrow}$ must be stronger than the geometric mean of the intraspecies repulsions $\sqrt{g_{\uparrow\uparrow}g_{\downarrow\downarrow}}$, and then it is necessary to balance the gravitational potential\cite{wolf2022}, which displaces the trap centers of the two species \cite{derrico2019} and prevents the formation of a shell.
+The basic idea is that two gases confined in a harmonic trap can separate in space, forming a inner core of one species surrounded by a shell of the other species \cite{ho1996,pu1998}.
+There are two crucial aspects for observing the shell configuration: the first is being in the regime of phase separation, i.e. the interspecies repulsion $g_{12}$ must be stronger than the geometric mean of the intraspecies repulsions $\sqrt{g_{11}g_{22}}$.
+Secondly, the gravitational potential yielding the acceleration of gravity $g$ must be counterbalanced\cite{wolf2022}, since it displaces the trap center\cite{derrico2019} of the two species by the different amounts $-g/\omega_1^2$ and $-g/\omega_2^2$, with $\omega_1$ and $\omega_2$ the harmonic confinement frequencies, and thus prevents the formation of a closed shell even for large atom numbers\cite{ospelkaus2006}.

 There are currently two strategies to counterbalance gravity in repulsive atomic mixtures.
-The first possibility is to trap the atoms optically using a specific ``magic'' wavelength \cite{safronova2006}, which allows to trap the two species with the same harmonic frequency and with nearly overlapping center of mass\cite{jia2022}.
-This method has recently enabled the first observation of spherically-symmetric closed shells \cite{jia2022} and to study the self-interference of the atoms following the free expansion.
-The second obvious possibility is to conduct the experiment in microgravity facilities, such as CAL\cite{elliott2018,aveline2020} and its further developments \cite{frye2021,thompson2023}, or other free-falling setups \cite{vanzoest2010,condon2019}.
+The first possibility is to trap the atoms optically using a specific ``magic'' wavelength \cite{safronova2006,ospelkaus2006,onofrio2002}, which allows to trap the two species with the same harmonic frequency and with nearly overlapping center of mass\cite{jia2022}.
+This method has recently enabled the first observation of spherically-symmetric closed shells \cite{jia2022} (FIG.~\ref{fig2}d) and to study the self-interference of the atoms following the free expansion.
+The second obvious possibility is to conduct the experiment in microgravity facilities, such as CAL\cite{elliott2018,aveline2020} and its further developments \cite{frye2021,thompson2023}, or {in} other free-falling setups \cite{vanzoest2010,condon2019}.